 Labor is one of the most important resources in the construction industry.
-Beyond day-to-day manpower management, human capital planning lays the overarching strategy for a team’s success.
+Beyond day-to-day workforce management, human capital planning lays the overarching strategy for a team’s success.
 Keep reading to learn more about the human capital planning process and steps in construction.

 What is human capital planning?

 Human capital planning is the process of managing the skills and abilities of your workforce.
 Concrete examples that can be managed and invested in include:

 training and ability

 specific skills (i.e. communication, tradesmanship)

 Rather than thinking about these concepts in abstract terms, strategic human capital planning pushes construction management professionals to put a monetary value on them and the associated investments.

 The concept of human capital was created by University of Chicago economists Gary Becker and Theodore Schultz.
 They identified two types of investments:

 Specific human capital investment involves providing training that will benefit workers at your company (i.e. teaching them to use proprietary software or processes)